ronyshaji/Snake-Game/README.md

 2) It utilizes `std::mutex`, `std::unique_lock`, `std::lock_guard`, `std::conditional_variable`

 - **In game.h/cpp**
-  Declared a function called `specialFoodThread()` which is run by a separate thread.
+  Declared a function called `specialFoodThread()` which is run by a separate thread[Link](https://github.com/ronyshaji/Snake-Game/blob/9c8c0951bfc44055e517a808523045a9f9d97c28/src/game.cpp#L101)
   The shared variable are locked using std::mutex.
-  The thread fucntion is started in a function called `StartSpecialFoodThread()`.
+  The thread fucntion is started in a function called `StartSpecialFoodThread()`[Link](https://github.com/ronyshaji/Snake-Game/blob/9c8c0951bfc44055e517a808523045a9f9d97c28/src/game.cpp#L90)
-  The thread is stopped inside the destructor of the Game class by calling the function `StopSpecialFoodThread()`
+  The thread is stopped inside the destructor of the Game class by calling the function `StopSpecialFoodThread()`[Link](https://github.com/ronyshaji/Snake-Game/blob/9c8c0951bfc44055e517a808523045a9f9d97c28/src/game.cpp#L94)

 ## Dependencies for Running Locally
 * cmake >= 3.7